poiyomi/PoiyomiDocs/docs/general/faq.md

 If you are still running into issues, post some screenshots in the [Discord](https://discord.gg/poiyomi) and we'll be happy to help you out.

-### If an Avatar Base asks for a specific version, will it still work if I import a version that is slightly newer?

-It is always recommended to use the latest version of the Shader.
-But if an Avatar Base asks for something like 9.0.52 and you are importing 9.0.57, it is expected to still work perfectly fine as it's just a patch-version increase.

 ### How do I upgrade Poiyomi Shaders to a newer version?

 To upgrade the shader, delete the `_PoiyomiShaders` folder in your assets.
 If you've changed import settings for any included textures, you can delete everything but the `Textures` folder in `_PoiyomiShaders`.